Squid

 Behavior

 Squid are lone, ambush hunters.
 They seek and hunt prey by seeing it at a distance, approaching stealthily and rapidly striking.
-They avoid being detected by camouflaging (their skin tone is similar to the Day Hemisphere’s rocky surroundings) and hiding, only needing to expose their relatively small sensing head to see their prey.
-Tentacles are used to capture prey, bring it within reach of the feeding head, then killing it with its harpoon.
+They avoid being detected by camouflaging (their skin color blends with their natural habitat) or remaining submerged, only needing to expose their relatively small sensing head to see their prey.
+Tentacles are used to capture prey, bring it within reach of the feeding head, then killing it with its jaws.
 The entire process is very fast, usually 1 to 2 seconds even with struggling prey, since Squid’s strong tentacles offer little chance of moving or escaping.

 Reproduction